cleanlab/aws-marketplace/GUIDE.md

 To run a sample notebook on AWS SageMaker, create a new notebook instance following [this guide](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html).

 After you are in either Jupyter or JupyterLab, upload the sample notebook and corresponding data files to your instance.
-Data files required for each sample notebook is located in the `data` folder within the same directory of the sample notebook (ie. the data files for the [Label Inspector](label-inspector/label_inspector.ipynb) sample is location in [label-inspector/data](label-inspector/data/)).
+Data files required for the sample notebook must be located in the `data` folder within the same directory as the sample notebook (e.g. the data files for the [Label Inspector](label-inspector/label_inspector.ipynb) sample are located in [label-inspector/data](label-inspector/data/)).

 After uploading the sample notebook and data files, you should be able to execute the entire sample notebook directly from AWS SageMaker.